MrStrategy/FHEM-Tado/README.md

 The FHEM extension requires two files:
  - 98_Tado.pm
  - 98_TadoDevice.pm

 The extension is build based on the two-tier module concept.
 The 98_Tado.pm contains the source code to define a Tado device.
 The Tado device acts like a bridge and manages the communication towards the Tado cloud.
 The 98_TadoDevice.pm contains the code to define the different TadoDevices.
 The devices do represent either a physical device represented by a serial number, a so called zone basically representing a room or the weather channel containing the weather data used by Tado to optimize the heating times.

+<h2>There are still some things todo which I have not done so far:</h2>
+ - Switch from synchronous communication to asynchronous communication so FHEM is not blocked.
+ - Parse the several date information and bring this to local time
+ - Add validation on inserted serial numbers
+ - Add more flexible options to set a zone / room temperature

 <h3>Tado</h3>
 <ul>
     <i>Tado</i> implements an interface to the Tado cloud.
 The plugin can be used to read and write
     temperature and settings from or to the Tado cloud.
 The communication is based on the reengineering of the protocol done by
     Stephen C. Phillips.
 See <a href="http://blog.scphillips.com/posts/2017/01/the-tado-api-v2/">his blog</a> for more details.
     Not all functions are implemented within this FHEM extension.
 By now the plugin is capable to interact with the so called zones (rooms) and the registered devices.
 The devices cannot be controlled directly.
 All interaction - like setting a temperature - must be done via the zone and not the device.
     This means all configuration like the registration of new devices or the assignment of a device to a room must be done using the Tado app or Tado website directly.
 Once the configuration is completed this plugin can be used.
     This device is the 'bridge device' like a HueBridge or a CUL.
 Per zone or device a dedicated device of type 'TadoDevice' will be created.
     <br><br>
     <a name="Tadodefine"></a>